 Ingredients & Equipment:

-- Whatever amount of chocolate you are using, put 2/3 into a double broiler.
+- Whatever amount of chocolate you are using, put 2/3 into a double boiler.
 Make sure the water is not touching the bottom of the chocolate vessel.

 - Bring to medium high heat and slowly stir the chocolate into a figure 8 as much as possible.